-11.70 Reserve/retention samples should be representative of the batch.
-It is not necessary that packaging and storage conditions of reserve samples are equivalent to those of the stability samples.
+11.70 Reserve samples should be representative of the batch and prepared from the same composite sample than the sample used for release testing.
 The storage area for reserve/retention samples should be monitored for temperature and if applicable, also for humidity.
 The storage conditions should be equal or better than the label storage conditions.

 11.71 To avoid having different retention times for reserve samples for each product and each batch manufactured, it may be workable for companies to define a unique retention time for all batches and products of 3 years after the expiry or retest date (provided that any batch or a part of the batch is not distributed after its retest date).
 The retention times are a minimum and provided these are met, reserve samples may be disposed of later than the minimum times (e.g. in order to also cover the shelf life of the finished drug product made from this API).
-11.72 -
+11.72 Chapter 11.72 is self-explained